Archive for March, 2007

 WKU Libraries’ Faraway Places program featured Jim Flynn, retired WKU Professor of English, in Barnes & Noble on March 22, 2007.
 His topic was Ireland.
 Over seventy people from WKU and the Bowling Green community participated in the event.

-If you missed it out, you may view an album of Professor Flynn’s presentation.
-A podcast of it will come soon.
+If you missed it out, you may view an album of Professor Flynn’s presentation and a podcast.

 With this new online system, you need to create a password-protected personal account before using it.
 Then your personal info/address will automatically be added to all your interlibrary loan requests thereafter.
 You will also be able to track your requests throughout the ILL process.